 The Kuder Preference Record, Form CH consists of 504 items arranged under 10 broad headings.
-The 10 broad headings are: putdoor, mechanical, computational, scientific, persuasive, artistic, literary, musical, social service, and cler of occupations in the re Manual (18), the following in re luded: artistic, outdoor, mechanical, and so Since these four interests . are involved in hom aki ning, those were the interests checked on the Kuder Test given to Home making II and Homemaking III students to determine artistic interest.
+The 10 broad headings are: outdoor, mechanical, computational, scientific, persuasive, artistic, literary, musical, social service, and clerical.
+According to the classification of occupations in the Kuder Preference Record Administrator's Manual (18), the following interests are included: artistic, outdoor, mechanical, and social service.
+Since these four interests are involved in homemaking training, those were the interests checked on the Kuder Preference Record Test given to Home making II and Homemaking III students to determine artistic interest.